Triple Maintenance Manual

 can result in inaccurate, low readings.

 A good reading, on all H models is 142 psi.
-The S1's should develop 170 psi; S2's, 156 psi; the S-3 's, 155 psi.
+The S1/KH250's should develop 170 psi; S2's, 156 psi; the S3/KH400's, 155 psi.
+(Note: altitude correction factor may be required).
 Excessively high compression readings are caused by carbon buildup on the cylinder head and piston crown, or by using no head gasket.
 Too much compression causes detonation and preignition, with soaring combustion pressures and temperatures, which result in short spark plug life.

 If the compression reading is less than 70 percent of specifications, or if there is more than 14 psi difference between any two cylinders, a leak exists past the piston rings or head gasket.
 A cracked or warped cylinder head will also permit compression leakage.
 An extremely low reading, less than 40 psi, indicates a piston with a hole burned through the crown or the edge of the piston crown eroded by detonation.